This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

 Material costs are highly variable and are sometimes impacted by factors such as fuel costs, changes to industry practices, or natural disasters.
 Xactware closely monitors a wide variety of material costs across the country to ensure its price lists reflect any recent changes to pricing.

 The Retail Labor Index report tracks a combination of several common trades, including floor covering, painting, and roofing.
-In the fourth quarter of 2019, the index showed a 1.11 percent cost increase.
-Between January 2019 and January 2020, the index showed a 4.49 percent cost increase.
+In the fourth quarter of 2021 the index showed a 2.59 percent cost increase, and since January 2021 the index showed a 5.30 percent cost increase.

-The combined labor and material report is based on monthly building cost data published by Xactware.
+The Combined Labor and Materials report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labor and materials makes up the majority of Xactware price list items.
-Tracking the percent change for the cost of these items provides a good gauge of the general market.
+Tracking the percent change for the cost of these items provides a valuable gauge of the general market.

-The Combined Labor and Materials report showed a cost increase of 0.69 percent in the fourth quarter of 2019 and a 3.37 percent increase since January 2019.
+The Combined Labor and Materials report showed a cost increase 1.98 percent in the fourth quarter of 2021 and a 12.10 percent increase since January 2021.

 Annual Property Report

 Xactware publishes annual property reports that focus on key trends during the previous calendar year.
-To order Xactware’s Property Report for the United States or Canada, please visit the Xactware Online Store.
+To order a copy of Xactware’s Property Report for the United States or Canada, please visit the Xactware Online Store.

 Industry Trend Reports